moji1/MDebugger/README.md

 Please note that you need to follow the remaining steps inside the second instance of Eclipse.
     1. There are five projects in the workspace, below is a brief description of these projects:
     ```
-    CommGateway        --> The Debugging Agent which is devloped using UML-RT.
+    CommGateway        --> The Debugging Agent which is developed using UML-RT.
     Counter            --> A sample UML-RT model created for the purpose of evaluation.
     Counter_CDTProject --> A C++ code generated from the counter model.
     PingPong           --> A sample UML-RT model created for the purpose of evaluation.